os-autoinst/os-autoinst-distri-opensuse/data/wicked/scripts/ifupdown/test-2.3/test.md

     - skip     bond0               unrequested / no reference to shutdown interfaces
     - skip     eth1                unrequested / no reference to shutdown interfaces
     - skip     eth2                unrequested / no reference to shutdown interfaces
+    - skip     bond0.12            unrequested / no reference to shutdown interfaces

+#### wicked ifdown bond0.12

+    - shutdown bond0.12            requested
+    - skip     bond0               unrequested / no reference to shutdown interfaces
+    - skip     eth1                unrequested / no reference to shutdown interfaces
+    - skip     eth2                unrequested / no reference to shutdown interfaces
+    - skip     bond0.11            unrequested / no reference to shutdown interfaces